What Hollywood terminology do screenwriters need to know?

 A bidding war is a dream scenario for screenwriters and their representation.
 This happens after a screenplay has been “taken out wide,” meaning the representation has released it to all of the major players in Hollywood.
 A bidding war occurs when multiple parties are interested in the script and willing to make their own bid for it financially.
 This raises the purchase price of the script for the screenwriter and their representation and often leads to high six-figure to low seven-figure deals.

 Coverage consists of notes, summaries, and various gradings of different elements of any screenplay that comes into development offices, representation offices, production companies, etc. Script readers (see below) are the first people to read incoming scripts.
 They write coverage to save the powers that be the task of having to read the dozens upon dozens of screenplays that come into the office each week.
 Coverage helps weed out those scripts that aren’t noteworthy for consideration.
 Each coverage gives each script a final grade of Pass, Consider, or Recommend.

 Also known as Development Executives, these individuals are tasked by the studio to find potential scripts to consider and also to find source material worth adapting.
 Their sole job is to find and develop projects for the studio.
 They work with script readers, read studio coverage, read scripts that script readers forward to them, and they also have a hand in hiring screenwriters for assignments.

 These are the people that will, in the end, decide on whether or not to give you the chance that you’ve always dreamed of.

 The term Credit refers to an acknowledgment of those who contributed to a film, series episode, and other creative projects that are produced for the masses.

-The reason why this term is included in this list is primarily because there are many times where screenwriters are not given an onscreen credit, thus, it’s an important term to understand and seek out.
+The reason why this term is included in this list is primarily because there are many times where screenwriters are not given an onscreen credit.
+Thus, it’s a relevant term to understand and seek out.